drainlm/Facial-Recognition/README.md

 ##### CNN Model Version 9 Results

-In terms of performance, the CNN Version 9 model demonstrates a reasonably high performance with an accuracy of 98.75% (misclassifiying 2 images) and a test loss of 0.0464
+In terms of performance, the CNN Version 9 model demonstrates a high performance with an accuracy of 98.75% (misclassifying 2 images) and a test loss of 0.0464

 ![1686368371235](image/README/1686368371235.png)